MoezV/oNTORRA/scripts/README.md

 ## 02_compile-results-from-EMBOSS.bash

-This BASH script simply parses the _compseq_ files in to a tabular form in a tab-separated value (TSV) file that has the _k_-mer motif listed in the columns and the organisms listed in the rows.
+This Bash shell script simply parses the _compseq_ files in to a tabular form in a tab-separated value (TSV) file that has the _k_-mer motif listed in the columns and the organisms listed in the rows.

 To perform the alternative for this script, you will have to either make your own (such as using `python`, or a shell command like `tail -n +17 tail -n+17 <KMER_FILE>` to ignore the first 16 lines, etc.)
 Try not to do this manually, it will take too long as each _k_-mer has (4^_k_)+1 combinations (e.g. _k_=1-4 have, respectively, 5/17/65/257 combinations, including the 'Other' field).